magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

             ))
 ```

-The validator validates the `quantity`, `price`, `tax` and `discount`
+`validate-shopping-form` validates the `quantity`, `price`, `tax` and
-fields all together.
-As you remember, when some values do not pass the
+`discount` inout fields all together.
+As you remember, when some
-validation rules, the `validate` function from the `valip` portable
+values do not pass the validation rules, the validator returns a map
-library returns a map of the corresponding error messages.
-Something
-like the following
+of the corresponding error messages.
+Something like the following

 ```clj
 ;;; a sample call like the following